Daskott/feanPlay/README.md

 # feanPlay
 feanPlay is a simple twitter-like application that uses Firebase, Express, Angular and Node.
-You can see the live demo here: http://jabber.daskottlabs.com/#/

 ## Prerequisite Technologies
 ### Linux